-- (a) The Communications Committee consists of four members.
+(a) The Communications Committee consists of four members.
 It is responsible for planning and coordinating CUPE 3903 communications, including proposing budgets.
 Under the direction of the Communication Officer, it produces content for diverse media, including the Local's email newsletter, websites and social media networks.
 It builds social media presence, develops and implements an internal/external communication strategy, including event and media planning, conducts media relations, and recruits members and unionized media professionals to support the work of the committee as needed.
-The committee shall implement best practices of communication to keep members informed, improve accessibility, and strengthen the Local's communication capacity. - (b) In collective bargaining years, the committee shall work in coordination with the bargaining team and bargaining mobilization committee and, in the event of a successful strike vote, the strike committee.
-All three committees are responsible for conducting a communication campaign that spans the bargaining cycle from pre- to post-bargaining. - (c) The committee shall meet with the Communications Officer at least once a month, with assistance from the distribution committee as needed.

-(d) The Communications Committee is elected for a one-year term.
+The Committee shall implement best practices of communication to keep members informed, improve accessibility, and strengthen the Local's communication capacity.

+- (b) In collective bargaining years, the Committee shall work in coordination with the Bargaining Team and the Bargaining Mobilization Committee and, in the event of a successful strike vote, the Strike Committee.
+All three committees are responsible for conducting a communication campaign that spans the bargaining cycle from pre- to post-bargaining. - (c) The Committee shall meet with the Communications Officer at least once a month, with assistance from the Distribution Committee as needed. - (d) The Communications Committee is elected for a one-year term.
 Honorarium: \$750 year, per position.